PILT Payments & History

 PILT program eligibility is reserved for local governments (mostly rural counties) that contain nontaxable Federal lands and provide vital services, such as public safety, housing, social services and transportation.
 Those jurisdictions provide significant support for national parks, wildlife refuges and recreation areas throughout the year.
 PILT seeks to compensate local governments for their support and foregoing tax revenue from these Federal lands.

 IMPORTANT NOTE: In order to receive PILT Payments a county MUST be registered with Central Contracting Information (CCR).
 If your county did not receive an ACH payment, please go to the BLM PILT website for more information: http://www.doi.gov/pilt/.

-Click the button below to download the Excel spreadsheet containing the specifics of the PILT payments that were issued to Montana’s counties by the Bureau of Land Management.
+Click the button below to download the Excel spreadsheet containing the specifics of the PILT payments that were issued to Montana’s counties by the U.S. Department of the Interior, Bureau of Land Management.

 Previous Fiscal Years’ Prior-Year Payment Deductions (This is from TOTAL PILT Payments to All US Counties):

 – 2019 adjusted to $158,310,061 (reflects revised submissions for Colorado–$789–and Wisconsin–$312,248)

 - 2017 was $204,061,818

 - 2013 was $257,628,978